corenzan/scopable/README.md

 end
 ```

-Finally, in `PostsController` you use `PostScope` to conditionally apply the scopes based on incoming parameters.
+Finally, in `PostsController` you use `PostScope.resolve` to conditionally resolve the scopes based on given parameters.

 ```ruby
 class PostsController < ApplicationController